 Seaside Safari Camp is a fun-filled learning adventure that takes advantage of the natural classroom just outside our doors in historic, 135-acre Odiorne Point State Park.
 The Center’s hands-on exhibits, scientific instruments, and teaching technology of the Gregg Interactive Learning Studio help to reinforce what campers learn outdoors.
 Lessons, activities, art projects, games, and stories combine for a full day of learning, excitement and fun!

 Children are grouped by grade they are currently in:

 Grade 1: Sea Stars

 Grades 4-5: Seafarers

-Whales, Dolphins and Seals, oh my!
-From the smallest marine mammals to the largest, we’ll learn about the adaptations that enable these air-breathing animals to survive and thrive with life at sea.
-Staff from our Marine Mammal Rescue Team will tell us about the work they do to protect marine mammals and what you should do if you come across a seal on the beach.
+From the smallest marine mammal to the largest, we’ll learn about the adaptations that air-breathing mammals such as whales, seals and dolphins use to survive and thrive in the sea.
+Our Marine Mammal Rescue team members will tell us about the work they do to protect marine mammals and what you should do if you spot a seal on the beach.